Don't miss the Forerunner Virtual Summit on May 1st!

 Meet Cassie.

 As the Floodplain Manager for Hernando County, Cassie Harmon plays a critical role in disaster response and floodplain management.
-When Hurricanes Helene and Milton struck back to back in 2024, the county was required to efficiently assess damage and generate reports to state and federal agencies at a scale that they had never managed before.
+When Hurricanes Helene and Milton struck back-to-back in 2024, the County was required to efficiently assess damage and generate reports to state and federal agencies at a scale they had never managed before.

 The Challenge: Scaling Damage Assessments

-Before Forerunner, Hernando County relied on excel-based forms for post-disaster damage assessments.
+Before Forerunner, Hernando County relied on Excel-based forms for post-disaster damage assessments.
 While functional, this process was time-consuming and required significant manual data entry.
-With large-scale and compounding events like these hurricanes, quickly gathering and organizing damage reports is crucial for securing disaster assistance and coordinating recovery efforts.
-Cassie and her team recognized that there was a need for a more streamlined approach.
+With large-scale and compounding events like hurricanes, quickly gathering and organizing damage reports is crucial for securing disaster assistance and coordinating recovery efforts.
+Cassie and her team recognized the need for a streamlined approach.

 Accelerating Forerunner Adoption for a More Effective Response

-In searching for efficient solutions, Hernando County collaborated with Florida Division of Emergency Management (FDEM) to understand exactly what they needed to report on, then reached out to Forerunner.
-We partnered together to configure custom Preliminary Damage Assessment (PDA) forms to equip the team in the field and comply with the Florida Division of Emergency Management (FDEM) requirements.
+In searching for efficient solutions, Hernando County collaborated with the Florida Division of Emergency Management (FDEM) to understand exact reporting requirements, and then reached out to Forerunner.
+The County and Forerunner partnered together to configure custom Preliminary Damage Assessment (PDA) forms to equip the team in the field and comply with Florida Division of Emergency Management (FDEM) requirements.

-To ensure a smooth rollout, the county held training sessions to get field teams comfortable with Forerunner’s mobile app, including how to use offline mode in areas with poor connectivity.
-They also worked with Forerunner to connect assessment data directly to their GIS system, giving them a real-time map of affected areas.
+To ensure a smooth rollout, the County held training sessions to introduce field teams to Forerunner’s mobile app and the app's offline mode, which operates in areas with poor connectivity.
+The County also worked with Forerunner to connect assessment data directly to their GIS system, producing a real-time map of affected areas.

 "Forerunner adapted to our needs, and as a result, I believe this was the best damage assessment performed by Hernando County," Cassie shared.